anatoli-ulmer/HoloShow/README.md

 NOT READY TO USE.
 NOT ALL FUNCTIONS NEEDED INCLUDED YET.

 Tested for Matlab R2015a with following toolboxes:

-1. communication_toolbox,
+1. Image Processing Toolbox
-2. image_toolbox,
+2. Parallel Computing Toolbox
-3. matlab,
-4. signal_toolbox

 Decreasing amount of needed toolboxes is in progress.